victorvernier/Cryptoolsec/README.md

 ## 9. Project Status

-**v0.2.0 - Beta / Pre-release:** Core functionality for both CLI and GUI is implemented and has undergone successful manual testing.
-However, automated test coverage is still pending. **Not recommended for production use with critical data until further testing.**
+**v0.2.0 - Beta / Pre-release:** Core functionality for both CLI and GUI is implemented.
+Successfully passed initial manual tests and a core suite of automated end-to-end CLI tests covering main encryption/decryption workflows (password file, keyfile) and common error conditions (wrong password, file not found).
+Comprehensive automated test coverage (more CLI scenarios, unit tests, GUI tests) is pending. **Not recommended for production use with critical data until further testing.**

 ## 10. Contribution